ClouDesire/docusaurus/docs/syndication.md

 ![syndication unprovisioning](/img/docs/Syndication-Worklow-Unprovisioning.png)

 You have now completed the standard workflow for a syndicated application, congratulations!

 ### Billing events notifications

 When the customer ask for a subscription renewal, version upgrade or trial-to-paid upgrade, the platform will send a `Subscription MODIFIED` event.

-After receiving the event, you have to fetch the _Subscription_ resource, and make sure that your database is aligned with ours.
+After receiving the event, you have to fetch the _Subscription_ resource, and make sure that your subscription status is aligned with ours.

 For example: